 \begin{theorem} Under the conditions of Theorem \ref{th2}, it holds that

 where the joint stochastic representation of $\hat{V}_{GMV}$, $\hat{R}_{GMV}$ and $\hat{s}$ is given in \eqref{th2_VG}-\eqref{th2_bet} of Theorem \ref{th2}. \end{theorem}

-From findings of Theorem \ref{th3} we can derive a number of important results.
-First, they provide a complete characterization of the sampling distribution of the estimators for the optimal portfolio weights.
-This distribution can be assessed by drawing samples with independent observations from the derived stochastic representation of a relatively large size and then applying the well-established statistical methods for estimating the distribution function, the density, the moments, etc. Second, the obtained stochastic representation in Theorem \ref{th3} provide an efficient way for generating samples from the finite-sample distribution of $\bL \hat{\bw}_g$ following the discussion provided in Section 2 after Theorem \ref{th2} which is based by drawing independent realizations from the well-known univariate and multivariate distributions.
-To this end, we note that the two square roots in (\ref{eqn:th3_samp}) should be computed as given in (\ref{sq_root1}) and (\ref{sq_root1}).
-AS a result, the derived stochastic representation includes the inverse and the square roots of population matrices only and, hence, these objects should be computed only once during the whole simulation study.
+From Theorem \ref{th3} we can derive a number of important results.
+First, it provides a complete characterization of the sampling distribution of the estimators for the optimal portfolio weights.
+This distribution can be assessed by drawing samples with independent observations from the derived stochastic representation of a relatively large size and then applying the well-established statistical methods for estimating the distribution function, the density, the moments, etc. Second, the obtained stochastic representation in Theorem \ref{th3} provides an efficient way for generating samples from the finite-sample distribution of $\bL \hat{\bw}_g$ following the discussion provided in Section 2 after Theorem \ref{th2}, which is based on drawing independent realizations from well-known univariate and multivariate distributions.
+To this end, we note that the two square roots in (\ref{eqn:th3_samp}) should be computed as given by \eqref{sq_root1} and \eqref{sq_root1}.
+Similarly to the prior discussion, using these simplifications the derived stochastic representation can be rewritten to include matrix inverses and square roots of population quantities.
+Once more, these objects should only be computed once during the whole simulation study.